TranPhucVinh/Raspberry-Pi-GNU/Kernel/Raspbian booting/Build a custom linux OS image for Raspberry Pi.md

 * ``mkimage`` will be created inside ``u-boot/tools``
 - Copy the ``u-boot.bin`` to the bootfs partition of the SD card.

-- Inside the bootfs partition of the SD card, create ```config.txt``` with the following content:
+- Inside the bootfs partition of the SD card (bootfs folder), create ```config.txt``` with the following content:
 ```sh
 enable_uart=1
 kernel=u-boot.bin
 arm_64bit=1
 device_tree=bcm2710-rpi-3-b.dtb
 ```
-Now, the bootfs partition of the SD card will include all those files:
+Now, the bootfs partition of the SD card (bootfs folder) will include all those files:

 * ``Image``
 * ``bcm2710-rpi-3-b.dtb``